Leptodeira annulata: Description

-Adults are about 750 mm (30 in) long and very slender.
+Adults of L. annulata have a total length (tail included) of about 750 mm (30 in) and are very slender.
 The head is distinct from the neck, and the large eyes have vertically elliptic pupils.
 The back is yellowish or brown with a series of dark brown or blackish spots often confluent into an undulous or zigzag stripe.

 Venom

-It has a pair of enlarged, grooved teeth at the rear of each upper jaw (maxilla), and produces a mild venom..
+L. annulata has a pair of enlarged, grooved teeth at the rear of each upper jaw (maxilla), and produces a mild venom..
 The venom affects the snake's natural prey (mainly small frogs and small lizards).
-The snake tends not to bite humans when handled, but when it does, the venom has relatively mild effects in most individuals (some describe it as a slight irritating/itching sensation with slight swelling).
+The snake tends not to bite humans when handled, but when it does, the venom has relatively mild effects in most individuals; some describe it as a slight irritating/itching sensation with slight swelling.
 The snake is not considered a risk to human health.

 Habitat

-It inhabits moist areas.
-The snake tends to be found in forest (moist and dry forest) as well as in areas near forest edge (including well vegetated urbanized areas near forest edge).
-They are often associated with riparian zones, as well as the margins of swamps and marshes.
+L. annulata inhabits moist areas.
+It tends to be found in forest (moist and dry forest) as well as in areas near forest edge, including well vegetated urbanized areas near the forest edge.
+It is often associated with riparian zones, as well as the margins of swamps and marshes.

 Behavior

-Leptodeira annulata is nocturnal, and it hunts and feeds in trees and on the ground.
+L. annulata is nocturnal.
+It hunts and feeds in trees and on the ground.

 Diet

-It preys on frogs, frog eggs, tadpoles, salamanders, and small reptiles such as lizards (including anoles) and smaller snakes, as well as fish.
+L. annulata preys on frogs, frog eggs, tadpoles, salamanders, and small reptiles such as lizards (including anoles) and smaller snakes, as well as fish.
 It may also feed on fledgling birds.

 Reproduction

 Snakes of the genus Leptodeira are oviparous, sometimes exhibiting delayed fertilization.
+Their eggs have been found in the fungus gardens of Acromyrmex and Atta colombica ants.